GoogleCloudPlatform/community/tutorials/vault-injector-gke/index.md

         kubectl config current-context

-1. If your current context doesn't match the cluster you just created, or if you need to connect to it again after changing your kubeconfig, use the
+1. If your current context doesn't match the cluster that you just created, or if you need to connect to it again after changing your kubeconfig, use the
     `get-credentials` command to configure your local access to the cluster:

         gcloud container clusters get-credentials "$cluster_name" --region "$cluster_region"